-Applied Digital Applications and Responsibility prepares students to use technology in an effective and appropriate manner in school, in a job, or everyday life.
-Students develop skills related to word processing, spreadsheets, presentations, and communications software and may use highly specialized or individualized technology or software.
-Students learn what it means to be a good digital citizen and how to use technology, including social media, responsibly.
+Grade Level: 11-12 Applied Digital Applications and Responsibility prepares students to use technology in an Course # 4528BApl effective and appropriate manner in school, in a job, or everyday life.
+Students develop Applied Units: 4 Maximum skills related to word processing, spreadsheets, presentations, and communications software and may use highly specialized or individualized technology or software.
+Students Counts as an Elective for the learn what it means to be a good digital citizen and how to use technology, including social Certification of Completion media, responsibly.
 Students expand their knowledge of how to use digital devices and software to build decision-making and problem-solving skills.
-Students may be provided with the opportunity to seek industry-recognized digital literacy certifications.
+Students may be provided Prerequisite: None with the opportunity to seek industry-recognized digital literacy certifications.
 Fulfills a Mathematics requirement for the Certificate of Completion Qualifies as an applied math course for the Certificate of Completion